-The Curative Care Senior Center offers a warm, friendly environment for older adults with memory loss, dementia and/or health concerns who want a community-based program to help them remain active.
-Our proven program offers peace of mind and daytime respite for caregivers.
+The Curative Senior Center offers a warm, friendly environment for older adults with memory loss, dementia and/or health concerns who want a community-based program to help them remain active and social.

 Helping seniors remain active and social